Fried or Boiled Cassava

 Preparation

-Step 1 : In the kitchen, prepare a large pot with water and salt, bring it to a boil.
+Step 1 : In the kitchen, prepare a large pot with water and salt, bringing it to a boil.

-Step 2 : Peel the cassava and cut it into large pieces, then place them in the pot and cook for 10 to 15 minutes until the cassava is fluffy.
+Step 2 : Peel the cassava and cut it into large pieces, then place them in the boiling water and cook for 10 to 15 minutes until tender.

-Step 3 : Once ready, remove from heat and cut into small portions.
+Step 3 : Once cooked, remove from heat and cut into small portions.

-Step 4 : If you want to fry the cassava, place it in a skillet with hot oil and fry for 3 to 5 minutes, making sure to cut it into elongated pieces.
+Step 4 : If you wish to fry the cassava, heat oil in a pan and fry the pieces for 3 to 5 minutes, making sure to cut it into elongated chunks.

-Step 5 : Finally, serve the cassava hot with pork cracklings, pickled cabbage slaw, or tomato sauce, accompanied by other ingredients of your choice.
+Step 5 : Finally, serve the hot cassava with chicharrones, curtido, or tomato sauce, and accompany it with other ingredients to taste.

 Rating of the recipe